April 1, 2026

 What If My Employer Has a No-Fault Attendance Policy?

-Some employers apply no-fault attendance systems that count all absences regardless of reason.
-California law limits how these policies can work in practice.
-Any absence covered by the Healthy Workplaces Act, CFRA, FMLA, or the Kin Care Law cannot legally count against you.
-If your employer fired you for hitting an attendance threshold that included protected sick days, they may have violated the law.
+California law limits how these policies can be applied.
+Any absence covered by the Healthy Workplaces Act, CFRA, FMLA, or the Kin Care Law cannot legally count against you under a no-fault attendance system.
+If your employer fired you for reaching an attendance threshold that included protected sick days, they may have violated the law even if the policy appears neutral on its face.

 I Was Fired for Calling in Sick During My Probationary Period.
 Do I Still Have Employee Rights?

-If You Were Fired for Calling in Sick in California, Start Here
+If You Were Fired for Calling in Sick, Frontier Law Center Can Help

 Frontier Law Center is a plaintiff-side employment law firm based in Woodland Hills, California.
 We represent employees across the state in wrongful termination, sick leave retaliation, and workplace rights cases.